6 students killed in Oklahoma crash were in car that seats 4

 TISHOMINGO, Okla.
 (AP) — Six teenage students killed in a collision with a semi were riding in a small car with only four seats, the Oklahoma Highway Patrol said Wednesday.

-Only the 16-year-old car’s driver and front-seat passenger were wearing seat belts when the 2015 Chevrolet Spark collided with the truck Tuesday afternoon in Tishomingo, a rural city of about 3,000 located about 100 miles (160 kilometers) southeast of Oklahoma City, the highway patrol said.
+Only the 16-year-old car’s driver and front-seat passenger were wearing seat belts when the 2015 Chevrolet Spark carrying the girls collided with the rock hauler Tuesday afternoon in Tishomingo, a rural city of about 3,000 located about 100 miles (160 kilometers) southeast of Oklahoma City, the highway patrol said.

 The highway patrol says those killed include the 16-year-old driver, three 15-year-olds, and two 17-year-old passengers.

-The victims’ names weren’t released because they are juveniles.
+The girls’ names weren’t released because they are juveniles.

+The highway patrol identified the driver of the semi as Valendon Burton, 51, of Burneyville, Oklahoma.
+The report said Burton was not injured in the crash.

+The crash report, released Wednesday morning, said the circumstances of the wreck remained under investigation.
+But OHP Trooper Shelby Humphrey said Tuesday night that the girls’ car was making a right turn when it collided with the truck, KXII-TV reported.

 Tishomingo Public School Superintendent Bobby Waitman said in a Facebook post that the district had “a great loss” involving students from the district’s high school.